Committed to Open Source & Royalty Free Tools

 This 3D modeling program is my favorite yet, and by far the most accessible.

-This in-browser app operates on a cloud based system, meaning that the cloud handles all of the intensive rendering and sends an interactive video feed to the user, rather than relying on that individuals' computer specs.
+This in-browser app operates on a cloud based system, meaning that the cloud handles the intensive rendering process and sends an interactive video feed to the user, rather than relying on that individuals' computer specs.

-With Womp, anyone with an internet connection can create beautiful 3D art regardless of the strength of their computer.
-With a kit that includes lighting, textures, and even 3D printing services.
+With Womp, anyone with an internet connection can create beautiful 3D art.
+This program has a kit that includes rendering, premade customizable textures, and even on-demand 3D printing services.

 Image & Icon Libraries